-This glossary provides an explanation of terms used in this factsheet and in our literature.
+This glossary provides an explanation of terms used in this factsheet.
+It may include terms that do not apply to this fund.

 Accumulation shares: A type of share where distributions are automatically reinvested and reflected in the value of the shares.